 “We just released the paper Izzie (Skračić) worked on with us.
 The report, Accessing Long-Term Care Coverage Through Medicaid, is available here.
 We will be hosting a public webinar to discuss the report a week from today…Izzie participated in our members-only webinar last week and did an excellent job and she will join us again for the public webinar.”

-– Tyler Bond, Research Manager, National Institute on Retirement Security
+– Tyler Bond, Research Director, National Institute on Retirement Security

 How to request an Academy Intern